rangle/angular-training-slides/slides/src/content/unit-testing.md

     pipe = new CapitalizePipe();
   });

-  …instance creation test as before…
+  // ...instance creation test as before...

 }
 ```